Mithu225/rainydays/README.md

 ## Contributing

-I'm reaching out to discuss the possibility of you contributing to Rainydays's websitre.
+I'm reaching out to discuss the possibility of you contributing to Rainydays's website.
 I believe your unique perspective would greatly benefit our audience.

 Contributing to my website offers several benefits, including exposure to a relevant audience, opportunities for collaboration, and the chance to showcase your expertise .